 You can see that we have appended a “Wiley” string to the “Maeve” string.

-Using template literals
+Method 2: Using template literals

 Template literals are string literals producing enclosed expressions.
 You can use multi-line strings and string interpolation features with them.
+For example, this is the output of the following string before template strings.

 let fn = "Krunal"